tanben/reactnative-microfrontend/README.md

 # React Native Micro frontend
-This is a sample LaunchDarkly React native SDK micro frontend application using Re.Pack for module federation.
+This is an example of a micro frontend application using the LaunchDarkly React Native SDK and Re.Pack for module federation.

 ![](./rn-demo.gif)
 ## Requirements